KowsarAtz/scipy-interface/README.md

 x_4>=0
 x_5>=0
 ```
-2. Then you run the "test.py" script for viewing the results:
+2. Then you run the "test.py" script with your input-file name as argument for viewing the results:
 ```
-$python test.py
+$python test.py ./in.txt

 {'max_value': 343965.2,
  'success_status': True,